Pathway to Genuine Conversion

 4. Seeking after God - Move from meandering spiritually to seeking Jesus.
 Action Steps: Christians live out the Kingdom in front of them (community, scripture, prayer, model seeking, invite to seeking).
 Create safe places for them to seek, e.g., Alpha.
 Give them an opportunity to declare themselves as a seeker.
 Ask them what would be helpful on this phase of their spiritual journey.

-5. Entering the Kingdom - Moving from being lost to being saved.
+5. Entering the Kingdom - Moving from being lost to being found.

 Action Steps: Christians must be appropriately urgent, and clear, but not oversimplify.
 Invite them to make a decision, pray with and for them.
 Give appropriate next steps.